enbzldn/PieceOfCake/docs/intro.md

 **PieceOfCake** is a modern mobile app designed to simplify and enhance the way people manage their personal cooking routines.

+## Features

+- Create and edit recipes with ingredients and instructions
+- Add photos to the recipe and each step of the instructions
+- Organize recipes into topics (categories)
+- Search recipes by name and ingredients
+- Generate a grocery list from recipe ingredients

 ## Who is it for?

 This app is ideal for: